Querela/discord-system-observer-bot/README.rst

 Copyright (c) 2020 Erik Körner.
 All rights reserved.

-See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the file "`LICENSE <https://github.com/Querela/discord-system-observer-bot/blob/master/LICENSE>`_" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 All trademarks referenced herein are property of their respective holders.